chrgarcia19/valpo-acm.github.io-redesign/README.md

 ### How to update ACM events?

 Edit `data/events.json` with the semester's events.
+Note: the `slides` url is optional.

 ### How to update the constitution?